telehash/blockname/README.md

 v0.0
 ---

 Documents are compressed using DEFLATE and then embedded across up to 16 Bitcoin transactions in OP_RETURN outputs along with custom headers allowing for documents no larger than 607 bytes.

+This is enough space to contain a number of document digest formats, URIs and URNs.
+This allows for cross-platform content addressable systems such as Bittorrent and Venti.

 v0.1
 ---

-Documents are compressed using DEFLATE and then embedded in OP_RETURN outputs for a an unlimited document size.
+Documents will be compressed using DEFLATE and then embedded in OP_RETURN outputs for a an unlimited document size.
 However, the protocol enforces a geometric growth in transaction fees.
 This is intended to incentivize smaller document sizes.

 Why build a decentralized messaging application?